Bowland Forest Gliding Club: Samlesbury

 Looking for a new location, Jack Aked's dealership for Land Rover brought him into contact with many local farmers, and he heard of land on a hillside at Nicky Nook, 1 mile east of the village of Scorton on the edge of the Trough of Bowland.
 84 flights were made there between August 1958 and May 1960, some of them in the EoN Baby BGA 629 which had been operated by the club since 1956, but the location was too gusty, steep, and obstructed by trees and boulders, so the site was abandoned.

-In 1961 EoN Olympia 2B BGA 1056 was bought with financial assistance from Herbert J. Liver, their then president, and the Cadet was sold, providing a step-up in performance.
-The club's chairman worked at BAC Warton, and knew Roland Beamont, their chief test pilot and manager of flight operations. at their two airfields, Warton and Samlesbury.
+In 1961 EoN Olympia 2B BGA 1056 was bought with financial assistance from Herbert J. Liver, their then president, providing a step-up in performance, and the Cadet was sold.
+The club's chairman worked at BAC Warton, and knew Roland Beamont, their chief test pilot and manager of flight operations at their two airfields, Warton and Samlesbury.
 Being enthusiastic about all forms of flying, Beamont readily gave permission to use Samlesbury Aerodrome as their base, completely without charge.
 They had to use the runways, which were composed of tarmac with granite chips to give maximum braking for any Canberras and Lightnings aborting take-off, and which caused severe wear to glider tow cables, especially the preferred stranded type, so piano wire had to be used.
 Operations at Samlesbury started in May 1961 and the move from Squires Gate was completed by January 1966.

 Relations with BAC staff were cordial, and the club was regularly permitted to use their hangars, thus reducing the chore of rigging and de-rigging the gliders every day for trailer storage.
 The site gave the opportunity for much more soaring, both thermal and ridge, than Blackpool, and average flight times grew significantly.
 During this period a Bréguet Fauvette single seater, a Blanik tandem two-seater, and a Slingsby T45 Swallow single-seater were acquired – some of the finance still coming from The Kite club at Squires Gate.

 The club bought an old fuel bowser as scrap from BAC and its Bedford chassis was used as the basis for a new winch which was built by the members.
 It lasted until it was replaced in 1995.

 The idea of building a hangar for the BFGC at Samlesbury was discussed, and BAC even drew up a plan, but the members wanted a flying field of their own, preferably nearer the hills of Bowland Forest.